rfo909/CFT/doc/Reference.md

 Similarly there is a global Str() function for sorting on strings, and Float() for sorting on floats.
-Together with Int() function, these produce Str, Float and Int objects, which are actually subclasses of the regular "String", "float" and "int" value types, with the additional function .data() to retrieve the original value.
+Together with Int() function, these produce Str, Float and Int objects, which are actually subclasses of the regular "String", "float" and "int" value types.

+They are all used in the same way as in the example above.

 ## List filtering with Lambda